SICILY

 Description

 Native white of Etna … now quite rare – some 50 hectares.
-Grown on Etna's slopes it can have high levels of both tartaric and malic acidity and hence ther malolactic is encouraged.
-However, without the malolactic wines have the ability to age well over ten years, developing smokey overtones.
+Grown on Etna's slopes it can have high levels of both tartaric and malic acidity and hence the malolactic is encouraged.
+However, without the malolactic wines have the ability to age well over ten years, developing smoky overtones.

 Principle Wines